Skip to main content

 Success

 You should see the sign-in button.
 Click it to be redirected to the ThunderID-hosted sign-in page.
-Authenticate with the test user you created in step 2, then return to your app with the user profile displayed.
+Authenticate with your test user, then return to your app with the user profile displayed.

 What's Next